konturio/disaster-ninja-fe/src/features/locate_me/readme.md

 ### How it works

 It uses `navigator.geolocation.getCurrentPosition` method to ask for user position once and then updates `currentMapPositionAtom` in case of success.
 Shows error message in case of errors/denial.

+If you need to use the feature in the IFRAME embedded mode, make sure to pass `allow="geolocation"` to pass the persmissions from root window to the iframe.